 - Locate the diagnostic port under the dashboard (driver’s side) and plug in your scanner.

 - Turn on the ignition and your scanner.

 - Select Chevy from the main menu, then select your model.

-If there are lots of fault codes displaying as stored, they could be caused by a dead battery.
-If you see several current fault codes, the problem could be the Powertrain Control Module (PCM / TCM).
+If many fault codes are displayed as stored, they could be caused by a dead battery.
+The problem could be the Powertrain Control Module (PCM / TCM) if you see several current fault codes.

 First, you need to check the fuses.
 If fuses are good, inspect wire harnesses to rule out any shorts and check the harness connector at the transmission housing.

 Most scanners will allow you to view PCM hardware and software versions.
 Get the software information and call the dealer to ask if there are any software updates for the PCM.

 Pay attention to the codes and, most importantly, any fault code with a CURRENT status.
 You will get a description for each code, but further research into each code may be required to understand the problem better.

 Knowing which transmission is installed in your Chevy is important to learn about problems that affect that particular transmission.
 Use our VIN decoder to look up Chevy Transmission by VIN.